Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Preliminary

-\subsubsection{Grey wolf optimization algorithm}
+GA is one of the foundational nature-inspired optimization algorithms.
+The selection and crossover phases replicate natural selection and genetic recombination, facilitating the survival and propagation of advantageous traits.
+Through iterative population improvement, GA extensively explores the solution space to identify optimal or near-optimal solutions.

+\subsubsection{Grey Wolf Optimization Algorithm}

-Grey Wolf Optimization (GWO) is a nature-inspired optimization algorithm based on the hunting behaviour of grey wolf species.
-Grey wolves lives and hunt in 4 hierarchical groups $\alpha$, $\beta$, $\delta$, $\omega$ where, $\alpha$ is the dominant group and $\omega$ is lowest level group \cite{29}.
-GWO is however difficult to implement in comparison with other similar nature-inspired algorithms but the it produces somewhat better result due to variety of parameter existence in this algorithm.
-Mathematical model of GWO can be represented as follows,
+Grey Wolf Optimization (GWO) is a nature-inspired algorithm modeled after the hunting behavior of grey wolves, which organize in a hierarchical social structure consisting of four groups: $\alpha$, $\beta$, $\delta$, and $\omega$, where $\alpha$ represents the dominant group and $\omega$ the lowest rank~\cite{29}.
+While GWO is more complex to implement compared to similar algorithms, it frequently achieves superior results due to its diverse parameter set.
+The mathematical model of GWO is described as follows: